The Script Pipeline Screenwriting & TV Writing Competitions connect talented writers with production companies and managers.

-The Script Pipeline Screenwriting & TV Writing Competitions connect talented writers with production companies, agencies, and managers.
-As one of the longest-running (since 2003) and most successful writing contests, we focus specifically on finding writers representation, supporting diverse voices, championing ambitious storytelling, helping finance independent projects, and pushing original projects into production.
+Now in its 23rd year, as one of the longest-running and most successful writing contests, we focus specifically on finding writers representation, supporting diverse voices, championing ambitious storytelling, and pushing original projects closer to production.

-The company’s unique process—consisting of long-term, 1-on-1 development, extensive promotion, and circulation of material—gives our selected writers proper guidance to advance their careers.
+The company’s unique process—consisting of long-term, 1-on-1 development, extensive promotion, mentorship, and circulation of material—gives our selected writers proper guidance to advance their careers.

 For Screenwriting and TV Writing, Script Pipeline selects five finalists and one winner, who receive the following: